mlabs-haskell/hydra-auction-onchain/docs/spec.md

 * three minting policies;
 * three non-fungible tokens;
 * two fungible tokens;
-* seven validator scripts;
+* seven validator scripts.

 The __auction minting policy__ atomically mints (and burns) three non-fungible tokens.
 One of then, __auction metadata token__,
-is used to identify non-changable information about the auction;
+is used to identify non-changeable information about the auction.
-other two are known as auction __state tokens__ and are used to identify two auction's state outputs:
+The other two are known as auction __state tokens__ and are used to identify two utxos:
-* __auction escrow utxo__ that holds auction lot in its value and auction state in its datum;
+* __auction escrow utxo__ that holds
+the auction lot in its value
+and auction state in its datum;
-* __standing bid utxo__ that holds the (optionally misssing)
+* __standing bid utxo__ that holds
-current standing bit.
+the initially empty current standing bit.

 The __delegate metadata minting policy__ mints
-delegate metadata fungible token, which is held under the delegate metadata validator and used to verify available delegate groups that provides hydra heads.
+delegate metadata fungible tokens which are held under the delegate metadata validator and used to verify available delegate groups that provide hydra heads.

 The __personal oracle minting policy__ mints
-personal oracle fungible token, which is held under the personal oracle validator by sellers and bidders.
+fungible tokens which are held under the personal oracle validator by sellers and bidders tracking various information parties might publish on-chain.

-The auction state is controlled by five validators:
+The auction is controlled by five validators:
 * auction escrow;
 * auction metadata;
 * bidder deposit;